PhonologicalCorpusTools/CorpusTools/docs/source/neighborhood_density.rst

    algorithm to determine what kinds of values are common for words that seem to count as neighbours, and working backward from that.

-8. **Output file**: If this option is left blank, PCT will simply return the actual neighbourhood density for each word that is calculated (i.e., the number of neighbours of each word).
+9. **Output file**: If this option is left blank, PCT will simply return the actual neighbourhood density for each word that is calculated (i.e., the number of neighbours of each word).
 If a file is chosen, then the number will still be returned, but additionally, a file will be created that lists all of the actual neighbours for each word.
+It can be specified whether the output file should contain the orthographic representation or the transcription of each neighbour.
+Note that in the case of homophones that have been collapsed, the representation of the alphabetically first homophone will be the only one included.

-9. **Results**: Once all options have been selected, click “Calculate neighborhood density.”
+10. **Results**: Once all options have been selected, click “Calculate neighborhood density.”
 If this is not the first calculation, and you want to add the results to a pre-existing results table, select the choice that says “add to current results table.”
 Otherwise,